Urinetown: Act I

 Officers Lockstock and Barrel discuss the journey to Urinetown and how it reduces everyone, even the toughest, to screams ("The Cop Song").
-Hope enters and encounters Bobby Strong.
-Bobby, distraught over his father's arrest and wondering if he could have done something, tells Hope that his heart feels either cold or empty.
-Hope tells Bobby that the only answer is to follow his heart.
+Hope enters and encounters Bobby; distraught over his father's arrest and wondering if he could have done something, tells Hope that his heart feels either cold or empty.
+Hope responds that the only answer is to follow his heart.
 The two realize that they both want a new world where people can be happy and pee for free.
 United by their belief, they fall in love ("Follow Your Heart").
 Little Sally asks Officer Lockstock what Urinetown is like, but Lockstock replies that its power lies in its mystery and he cannot flippantly reveal that "there is no Urinetown, we just kill people", and that the reveal will not come until Act II, "with everybody singing and things like that."

 The next day, Cladwell's assistant, Mr. McQueen, announces the new fee hikes set upon the urinals.
 Bobby concludes that the laws are wrong.
 Opening the doors of the urinal, despite Ms. Pennywise's protests, he begins a pee-for-free rebellion ("Look at the Sky").

 Pennywise rushes to the offices of UGC, where she informs Cladwell of the revolution.
-The two give each other long, meaningful looks, but they are interrupted by the situation at hand.
-Cladwell vows to crush the rebellion, frightening Hope, then uses a series of increasingly convoluted metaphors involving a bunny to tell Hope that their privilege and responsibility is to stomp on the poor ("Don't Be the Bunny").
+The two share a moment, but are interrupted by the situation at hand.
+Cladwell vows to crush the rebellion, frightening Hope, then uses a series of increasingly convoluted metaphors involving killing a bunny to tell Hope that their privilege and responsibility is to oppress the poor ("Don't Be the Bunny").